Plano Senior Clark Swing

 2) Appropriate humor and/or Crossfire power moves (varies)

 3) Cutting at least one cross short when you have no questions left (+.2).
 Note that you cannot cut the entirety of grand cross for obvious reasons

 4) Email chaining/flashing the AR/NR with properly cut evidence gets both partners a .5 speaker point bump

 5) At any tournament , disclosure on the NDCA wiki gets you 1 speaker pt bonus.
 Yes you will get a full speaker point bump.

-6) If you have an page on the PF Circuit Debater Wiki (found here) with uploaded prep from previous topics, you get a full 1pt speak bump.
+6) If you have an established page on the PF Circuit Debater Wiki (found here) with something on it/not empty, you get a full 1pt speak bump.
 Circuit Debater is a great resource for all debaters and I'm encouraging you to use it.
 If you haven't looked at it you should definitely check it out.

 I've changed how I explain this part pretty drastically from how it used to be but the ideas remain mostly the same.

 - I do not call for evidence unless I am explicitly told to do so or if there is a gap in both warranting and/or card comparison.
 I will also tend to base my understanding of your ev based on how it was originally read.